Bristol-Cyber-Security-Group/testbed-os/docs/src/dependencies.md

 ## Dependencies Installation Setup

-The `setup.sh` script is executed during the installation process in to compile and build the Rust code of different components of TestbedOS, set up the poetry virtual environments, and build the TestbedOS documentation.
+The `setup.sh` script is executed during the installation process via [the Ansible installation](welcome.md#quick-installation) to compile and build the Rust code of different components of TestbedOS and build the TestbedOS documentation.

 ``` bash
 ./setup.sh